sdupadhyay/productive-frog-3801/README.md

 ## Booking.com
--  Basically, hellobonsai.com is a Freelance website, Where you can add your client and their projects.
+-  HelloBonsai.com is a Freelance website, Where you can add your client and their projects.
 -  This website was cloned as part of project work of Unit 6 and we are the team of 5 members who have contibuted in this project.

 ## Snap shot